coreruleset/documentation/content/development/sandbox.md

 ## Architecture

 The sandbox consists of various parts.
 The frontend that receives the requests runs on Openresty.
-It handles the incoming request, chooses and configures the backend, proxies the request to the backend, and waits for the response.
+It handles the incoming request, chooses and configures the backend running CRS, proxies the request to the backend, and waits for the response.
 Then it parses the WAF audit log and sends the matched rules back in the format chosen by the user.

 ![CRS sandbox diagram v3.drawio.png](https://coreruleset.org/assets/uploads/2022/01/CRS_sandbox_diagram_v3.drawio.png)